stepanskyvlad/Learning-Python/README.md

 ﻿# Learning-Python
 *It is my repo with useful tips, examples of scripts and theory of programming.*

-*Also, there are my solved tasks from Codewars, LeetCode, etc. Link is below.*
+*Also, there are my solved tasks from Codewars, LeetCode, Labs from my university etc. Link is below.*

 **[My solved tasks](Tasks)**